-- (a) The Vice President Corporate Relations (the "VPCR") shall lead a team of Managers of Corporate Relations (MCR). - (b) The VPCR shall establish partnerships within the business community to build the Corporate Partners Program (the "CPP") and increase partnerships for events of the CSA as well as student groups.
-The VPCR shall be the main liaison for this program. - (c) The VPCR shall ensure that all of the CSA's corporate partners (the "CPs") receive entitled partnerships benefits as outlined in the Corporate Partners Program. - (d) The primary relationships of the VPCR include: The CSA Executive Council, MCRs, STAG Presidents, CSA event planners who have entries in the CPP, CSA Honourary President, and business contacts. - (e) The responsibilities of the VPCR are as follows: - (i) Plan the Partners Appreciation Event in May (both as incoming and outgoing VPCR). - (ii) Assign CPs to MCRs. - (iii) Create and design the CPP booklet, in consultation with the VPM - (iv) Train MCRs how to sell the events in the CPP (including setting up meetings with event planners). - (v) Attend MCR sales meetings as necessary. - (vi) Organize and facilitate regular meetings with the MCR team. - (vii) Coordinate special requests of CPs as applicable and to the extent possible. - (viii) Liaise between MCRs and event planners with pertinent information. - (ix) Attend CSA Executive Council meetings regularly. - (x) Attend all CSA Events. - (xi) Additional duties as they arise. - (f) Exercising Judgment/Impacts of Decisions/Consequence of Error:

-- (i) The VPCR has discretionary authority to make decisions as a member of the CSA Executive Council.
+- (a) The Vice President Corporate Relations (the "VPCR") shall lead a team of Managers of Corporate Relations (the "MCRs") and a Manager of Corporate Outreach (the "MCO"). - (b) The VPCR shall establish partnerships within the business community to build the Corporate Partners Program (the "CPP") and increase partnerships for events of the CSA and other student groups.
+The VPCR shall be the main liaison for this program. - (c) The VPCR shall ensure that all the CSA's corporate partners (the "CPs") receive entitled partnerships benefits as outlined in the Corporate Partners Program. - (d) The primary relationships of the VPCR include: The CSA Executive Council, MCRs, MCO, STAG Presidents, CSA event planners who have entries in the CPP, CSA Honorary President, and business contacts. - (e) Additional responsibilities of the VPCR are as follows: - (i) Plan the annual Corporate Partners Appreciation Event. - (ii) Assign CPs to MCRs. - (iii) Work with MCO to secure new corporate partners. - (iv) Create and design the CPP booklet, in consultation with the VPM. - (v) Train MCRs how to pitch the events in the CPP (including setting up meetings with event planners). - (vi) Attend MCR sales meetings as necessary. - (vii) Organize and facilitate regular meetings with the Corporate Relations Portfolio. - (viii) Coordinate special requests of CPs as applicable and to the extent possible. - (ix) Liaise between MCRs and event planners with pertinent information. - (x) Attend CSA Executive Council meetings. - (xi) Attend all CSA Events. - (xii) Additional duties as they arise. - (f) Exercising Judgment/Impacts of Decisions/Consequence of Error: - (i) The VPCR has discretionary authority to make decisions as a member of the CSA Executive Council.
 The VPCR shall consider the impact of such decisions on event partners and student groups.
 The VPCR shall consult with the President before making significant decisions.
-The President and the VPCR may also consult with the CSA Executive and Faculty Advisor(s). - (ii) The VPCR should consult with the CSA President and Dean's Office prior to making decisions that could affect the Asper School of Business prior to proceeding.
-Other individuals who may provide valuable input are the CEO of the University of Manitoba Business School Foundation, CSA Faculty Advisor(s), faculty members, past VPCRs, and others as appropriate.
+The President and the VPCR may also consult with the CSA Executive, CSA Honorary Executive, and Faculty Advisor. - (ii) The VPCR should consult with the CSA President and Dean's Office prior to making decisions that could affect the Asper School of Business prior to proceeding.
+Other individuals who may provide valuable input are the CEO of the University of Manitoba

+Business School Foundation, CSA Honorary Executive, CSA Faculty Advisor, past VPCRs, and others as appropriate.